RezanOscar/COBRA/README.md

 - Energy-Aware Task Scheduling: Optimizes task scheduling based on energy levels and compute resources, extending the operational time of the network based on Energy-Aware Task Scheduling proposed by Ningning Wang
 - COBRA Algorithm: Uses a combination of Task Cost Index (TCI) and Reliability Index (RI) to assign tasks based on device reputation, available resources, and energy levels.

+Device Management:
-Device Management: Supports registration, status updates, and tracking of UAVs and ECs.
+- Supports registration, status updates, and tracking of UAVs and ECs.
 Devices are monitored for their compute resources, energy consumption, and overall reputation.

-   Metrics: Tracks key metrics such as:
+Tracks key metrics such as:

-   Task completion time
+- Task completion time
-   Device reputation (with periodic recalculation based on performance) Energy usage and compute costs per task
+- Device reputation (with periodic recalculation based on performance)
+- Energy usage and compute costs per task

 ## Simulation Program
 The simulation program is a Go-based script that:
 - Generates 2,000 tasks with different types (e.g., Immersive Communication, AI, Ubiquitous Connectivity).
 - Sends tasks to the blockchain and evaluates system performance with real-time stats.
 - Tracks metrics such as:
 - Task success/failure rates
   - Average task duration and standard deviation
   - Bandwidth (tasks per second)
   - Task confirmation and consensus time
   - Device stats: average UAV battery life, available UAVs, EC compute costs, and task distributions across devices.

 # Prerequisites
-Before starting, make sure you have the following installed:
+## Before starting, make sure you have the following installed:
 - Go (v1.18 or Lesser)
 - Hyperledger Fabric (v2.x or higher)
 - Docker (for running Hyperledger Fabric containers)

-Fabric Network Setup
+## Fabric Network Setup :
 Ensure you have set up a Hyperledger Fabric network with multiple organizations and peers.
 You can follow the official Hyperledger Fabric documentation to set up the environment if not already done https://hyperledger-fabric.readthedocs.io/en/release-2.2/prereqs.html Or my tuto to set up a rapid network configure with you preference https://github.com/RezanOscar/Hyperledger-Blockchain-Network-Network.git

 OR